pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "examples/make-git-commit-usage"

 ### pre-deploy-check
-Checks if the Ops Manager director is configured properly and validates the configuration.
+Checks if the Tanzu Operations Manager director is configured properly and validates the configuration.
-This feature is only available in Ops Manager 2.6+.
+This feature is only available in Tanzu Operations Manager 2.6+.
 Additionally, checks each of the staged products and validates they are configured correctly.
 This task can be run at any time